Two Streets Back

 Two streets back

-a lighthouse dims; gone black.
+a lighthouse dims; midnight black.

 Only a scent is left